MLI-lab/cinemri/readme.md

 # Implicit Neural Networks with Fourier-Feature Inputs for Free-breathing Cardiac MRI Reconstruction

 ## Updates
+The work was submitted to IEEE TMI on May 23, 2023.

 ## Setup
 1. Setup a docker container with support for Nvidia GPUs and pytorch.